There are several common scams in Shanghai targeting foreigners to be aware of.

 China is a safer country than many, but it pays to know the common scams in China and other security risks you may face, especially as a foreigner traveling or working here.

-If you’d like to know more about how International SOS helps China expats and business travellers manage their travel security risks, visit www.internationalsos.com
+If you’d like to know more about how International SOS helps China expats and business travellers manage their travel security risks visit our website at: www.internationalsos.com

 Return to Shanghai Health and Safety homepage